3.36.2 General Education Policy

 3) Demonstrate personal and social responsibility – develop and demonstrate personal and social responsibility and teamwork skills.

-For all Associate degrees, General Education courses, which are part of the Minnesota Transfer Curriculum (MnTC), are required.
-The minimum number of general education credits required in each degree is as follows:
+General Education courses, which are part of the Minnesota Transfer Curriculum (MnTC), are required for all associate degrees.
+The minimum number of General Education credits required in each degree are as follows:

-• AA – 40 credits of MnTC general education containing all 10 goals.
+• Associate of Arts, or AA – 40 credits of MnTC General Education and must contain all 10 MnTC Goal Areas.

-• AS – 30 credits of MnTC general education.
-Courses will be selected from at least six of the 10 MNTC goals.
+• Associate of Science, or AS – 30 credits of MnTC General Education.
+Courses will be selected from at least six of the 10 MnTC goals.

-• AAS – A minimum of 15 credits must be general education.
-Courses will be selected from at least three of the 10 MnTC goals.
+• Associate of Applied Science, or AAS – A minimum of 15 credits must be General Education.
+Courses will be selected from at least three of the 10 MnTC Goal Areas.

-• For Diplomas of substantial length (46 to 72 credits), a minimum of 6 general education credits must be included in the program.
-General education credits in diploma programs are not required to be a part of the MnTC, but must meet The Higher Learning Commission of NCA general education guidelines, and be a recognized CLC course.
+• For stackable diplomas (programs that also offer certificates and/or associate degrees) of substantial length (46 to 72 credits), a minimum of six General Education credits must be included in the program.
+A minimum of three General Education credits are required for standalone diplomas (non-stackable) of the same length.
+General Education credits in diploma programs are not required to be a part of the MnTC, but they must meet The Higher Learning Commission of NCA General Education guidelines and be recognized as CLC courses.
+Additionally, CLC courses within a program must indicate alignment with all three campus-wide outcomes.

-The following skills areas can fulfill general education needs in a technical program:
+Courses from the following disciplines can fulfill General Education needs in a technical program:

 • Career and Personal Development